Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 The output data of a use case interactor (a response) is passed to an output boundary (typically by a "Presenter").

+#### Data Gateway

+Data gateway represents an interface to a persistent data storage.
+Implementation will be specific to the capabilities of the board.

 ### Board Adapters (interface adapters)

 \dotfile component_board.dot